Newtown, Victoria: Heritage listed sites

-Sport and Recreation
+Sport and recreation

 Queens Park is also the home ground for the Newtown and Chilwell Cricket Club, the most successful team in the Geelong Cricket Association in terms of senior premierships won.
 The club uses both Stinton Oval (turf) and Shaw Oval (hard wicket).
 The Queens Park Sporting Complex is currently being refurbished by the City of Greater Geelong and will greatly improve both playing and social facilities for the club.
-Famous cricketers who played for Newtown include the young Lindsay Hassett, Aaron Finch and Ian Redpath.
-Bob Merriman, the former Chairman of Cricket Australia, began his administrative career at Newtown and Chilwell Cricket Club.
+Famous cricketers who have played for Newtown include Lindsay Hassett, Aaron Finch and Ian Redpath.
+Bob Merriman, the former chairman of Cricket Australia, began his administrative career at Newtown and Chilwell Cricket Club.

 The suburb is also home to the Geelong Amateur Football Club who also use Stinton Oval during the winter months.
 They play in the Bellarine Football League.